shwetakatti98/Lip-Reading/README.md

 Lip reading is an extremely challenging task by itself.
 On the other hand, there are variety of factors making test videos different from development data, and consequently overshadowing the accuracy and performance of lip reading systems.
 We plan to review both Data Challenges and Model Implementation and accuracy challenges through this paper's comparative analysis.

 ## 6. Requirements for Success
-To compare the identified models with the evaluation metrics and to find the best performing architecture.
+To compare the identified models with the evaluation metrics and to find the best performing architecture on the LRW dataset.

 ## 7. Metrics of Success
 Various metrics have been utilized to evaluate the performance of Visual Speech recognition systems, including word accuracy and Sentence Accuracy Rate (SAR).
-We plan on utilizing Error Rate (ER) metrics on different levels such as word, character, etc. as our evaluation criteria.
+We plan on utilizing Word Error Rate (ER) metrics as our evaluation criteria.

 ## 8. Execution Plan
 - Implementing the models